 Just remember, when given a choice, students often prefer to learn from native speakers so being a native speaker will give you a leg up over the competition- other online English teachers.

 Some students take it a step further and prefer to learn British English over American English and vice versa.

 2. Will you specialize and if so, in what?

 People learn languages for many different reasons.
 Some study English for the fun of it, others for business.
 Still, others do it because they like to travel.

 Will you specialize or focus on any of these niche areas such as travel or business?
-Will you only teach conversational English?
-Will you teach grammar, advanced English or beginners English?
+Would you prefer to teach conversational English, English grammar, advanced English or beginners English?

 3. Who will you teach?